Journal Papers

 I worked on several different projects in graduate school relating to string vacua.
 In particular, my dissertation focused on a particular family of manifolds which can be constructed from fine, regular, star triangulations of 4D reflexive polytopes.
-This work led a handful of peer-reviewed publications, which are listed below.
+This work led to several publications which are listed below.

 Machine Learning in the String Landscape